Chasnah7/aseprite-build-script/README.md

 * Currently writing up a macOS script that functions similarly to the current windows batch file.
 Will include prebuild checks for dependencies and customizable paths.

-* Possible linux based scripts in the future.
+* Working on a linux based script as well.